spiraltechnica/Spout-for-Python/README.md

 - pyopengl

 ## Additional
-* Support multiple spount instances (if you want have multiple sender/receivers)
 * Now it can be used as any python library, just few lines of code
 * Automatically define the size of receiver and data to send